Comment nous contacter ?

 You can ask for a copy of your personal information for your own purposes to use across different services.
 In certain circumstances, you may move, copy or transfer the personal information we hold to another company in a safe and secure way.
-For example, if you were moving your assets to another discretionary investment manager or ISA manager.
+For example, if you were moving your investments/assets to another company.

-You have the right to ask abrdn to:
+You have the right to ask us to: